Waylon Jennings: Outlaw country

 By 1972, after the release of Ladies Love Outlaws, his recording contract was nearing an end.
 Upon contracting hepatitis, Jennings was hospitalized.
 Sick and frustrated with the Nashville music industry, he was considering retirement.
 Albright visited him and convinced him to continue, suggesting he hire Neil Reshen as his new manager.
 Meanwhile, Jennings requested a $25,000 royalty advance from RCA Records to cover his living expenses during his recovery.
 The same day he met Reshen, RCA sent Jerry Bradley to offer Jennings $5,000 as a bonus for signing a new 5% royalty deal with RCA, the same terms he had accepted in 1965.
 After reviewing the offer with Reshen, he rejected it and hired Reshen.

 L–R: Kris Kristofferson, Willie Nelson, and Jennings at the Dripping Springs Reunion, in 1972.

 Reshen started to renegotiate Jennings's recording and touring contracts.
 At a meeting in a Nashville airport Jennings introduced Reshen to Willie Nelson.
 By the end of the meeting Reshen had become Nelson's manager as well.
 Jennings's new deal included a $75,000 advance and artistic control.
 Reshen advised Jennings to keep the beard that he had grown in the hospital, to match the image of outlaw country.

 By 1973 Nelson found success with Atlantic Records.
 Now based in Austin, Texas, he began to attract rock and roll fans to his shows, which gained him notice in its press.
 Atlantic Records made a bid to sign Jennings, but Nelson's rise to popularity persuaded RCA to renegotiate with him before losing another potential star.

 In 1973, Jennings released Lonesome, On'ry and Mean and Honky Tonk Heroes, the first albums recorded and released under his creative control.
 This heralded a major turning point for Jennings, resulting in his most critically and commercially successful years.
 More hit albums followed with This Time and The Ramblin' Man, both released in 1974.
-The title tracks of both albums topped the Billboard Country singles chart, with the self-penned "This Time" becoming Jennings's first no. 1 single.
-Dreaming My Dreams, released in 1975, included the no. 1 single "Are You Sure Hank Done It This Way", and became his first album to be certified gold by the RIAA; it was also the first of six consecutive solo studio albums to be certified gold or higher.
+The title tracks of both albums topped the Billboard Country singles chart, with the self-penned "This Time" becoming Jennings's first No. 1 single.
+Dreaming My Dreams, released in 1975, included the No. 1 single "Are You Sure Hank Done It This Way", and became his first album to be certified gold by the RIAA; it was also the first of six consecutive solo studio albums to be certified gold or higher.
 In 1976 Jennings released Are You Ready for the Country.
 Jennings wanted Los Angeles producer Ken Mansfield to produce the record, but RCA initially balked.
-Jennings and the Waylors traveled to Los Angeles and recorded with Mansfield at Jennings's own expense.
+Jennings and the Waylors traveled to Los Angeles and recorded with Mansfield at Jennings's expense.
 A month later, Jennings returned to Nashville and presented the master tape to Chet Atkins, who, after listening to it, decided to release it.
-The album reached number 1 Billboards country albums three times the same year, topping the charts for 10 weeks.
+The album reached number one on Billboards country albums three times the same year, topping the charts for 10 weeks.
 It was named country album of the year in 1976 by Record World magazine and was certified gold by the RIAA.